cemerick/friend/README.md

 authorization information available for the identified user.
-This map may contain many entries, depending upon the authentication information that is relevant for the workflow in question and the user data relevant to the application, but two entries are priviliged:
+This map may contain many entries, depending upon the authentication information that is relevant for the workflow in question and the user data relevant to the application, but two entries are privileged:

 * `:identity` (**required**) corresponds with e.g. the username in a form or HTTP Basic authentication, an oAuth token, etc.; this value